 Copyright © 2003-2004 jsd

 Argument-by-authority is unscientific.
-Authority and reputation are sometimes useful, as will be discussed in section 3, but at best they provide only soft evidence, always inferior to hard scientific evidence.
+Authority, credentials, and reputation are sometimes useful, as will be discussed in section 3, but at best they provide only soft evidence, always inferior to hard scientific evidence.
 (For more about scientific methods, see reference 1.)

 Let me explain why, starting with a few examples.
 (Numerous additional examples can be found in reference 2.)